btoll/stymie-js/README.md

 - Encrypts using the `--hidden-recipient` flag so as to not include the recipient's key ID in the encrypted file.
 - Cryptographically hashes the key name as the filename when creating encrypted files.
 - Uses the [shred] utility to overwrite any removed file in-place (including a final pass of zeroes to hide the shredding) before unlinking.
 Will default to `rm` when `shred` isn't installed.
-- When using Vim to edit any files (the default), does not leave any swap or backup files during or after editing.
 - Optionally, asks to set `$HISTIGNORE` so `stymie` commands aren't stored in history (See the `postinstall.bash` script for an [example in Bash](scripts/postinstall.bash.example))[1].

 [1] As an alternative to setting `$HISTIGNORE`, most shells by default allow for any command preceded by a `[[SPACE]]` to be ignored by history.
 Check the value of `$HISTCONTROL` for support.